Leanna-Lee/MyNotes/Virtualization/GettingStartedGuide.md

 - The guest addresses the host's CPU via a channel created by the hypervisor.
 - Because the guest communicates directly with the CPUs, this is the fastest virtualization method.
 #### Paravirtualization
+The guest communicates with the hypervisor.
+The hypervisor passes the unmodified calls from the guest to the CPU and other interfaces, both real and virtual.
+Because the calls are routed through the hypervisor, this method is slower than full virtualization.
+- Uses a modified guest operation system.
+- The guest communicates with the hypervisor.
+The hypervisor passes the unmodified calls from the guest to the CPU and other interfaces, both real and virtual.
+- Because the calls are routed through the hypervisor, this method is slower than full virtualization.
 #### Software virtualization (or emulation)
 #### Containerization
 ## Virtualization Solutions